saswatp/simple/README.md

 # simple
-  Another HTTP library for golang.
+  HTTP task library for golang.
 This has a simple,unpretentious and straightforward interface.
-Handles different timeouts in a single structure making it easy for using.
+Handles http polling of a resource and provides response in the callback.